bazbt3/rssupdatemasto/README.md

 ```
    https://reddit.com/user/{username}/submitted/.rss
 ```
 * **`hashtags.ini`** - an .ini file actually containing a Python dictionary of subreddit name and hashtags to post.
-It is important to use double quotes and the exact letter case from the subreddit name is used.
+It is important to use double quotes and the exact letter case from the subreddit name.
 An example:
 ```
    {"Browns": "#NFL #Browns",
     "spacebrowns": "#NFL #Browns",